philzook58/philzook58.github.io/_posts/2025-06-23-telescope_tries.md

 a.v0 = c.v0
 ```

-Vice versa can also be achieved in various ways.
+Vice versa (from conjunctive queries to telescopes) can also be achieved in various ways.

 $T(x,y) \land T(y,z) \land T(z,x)$ becomes `[x : Int, y : Int, z : Int, p1 : T(x,y), p2 : T(y,z), p3 : T(z,x)]`  or we could try to move the telescope around a little, which corresponds to lifting up loop invariant code in a for loop to `[x : Int, y : Int, p1 : T(x,y), z : Int, p2 : T(y,z), p3 : T(z,x)]`

 It seems in general it is easier to convert a telescope to a nice conjunctive query form than vice versa.
 Conjunctive queries have no restrictions on there being a nice ordering to the variables.
 There may not be a nice ordering or finding it is a task.

-I've notice in knuckledragger, which is a Hilbert style system that having your theorems in a "standard form" helps you write proof combinators that correspond to dependent type or sequent calculus rules.
+I've notice in knuckledragger <https://github.com/philzook58/knuckledragger> , which is a Hilbert style system that having your theorems in a "standard form" helps you write proof combinators that correspond to dependent type or sequent calculus rules.
 John Harrison's book makes a similar observation.

 Telescopes and Conjunctive queries kind of correspond to two "standard forms" you might like your logical formulas to appear as

 - "Sequent form" $\forall x y z ... , ( A \land B \land C ...)  \implies P$
 - Telescope form $\forall x, A(x) \implies (\forall y, B(x,y) \implies (... \implies P))$

 Always working in these two forms let's you form Hilbert style combinators that corresponds to sequence calculus rules or rules that look more like dependent type theory rules.
+Exactly the tradeoffs between the forms isn't that clear to me.

 ## SQL-izing telescopes

-The thing that tries also triggers in my brain is database queries and worst case optimal join <https://arxiv.org/pdf/2301.10841> which also are intimately connected to `for` loops.
+The thing that tries also triggers in my brain is database queries and worst case optimal join <https://arxiv.org/pdf/2301.10841> which also are intimately connected to `for` loops who's iterators are dependent on the outer for loop's variables.

 There is also strong correspondence between basic SQL queries and `for` loops. <https://www.philipzucker.com/sql_graph_csp/>